tangowithfoxtrot/rizzybox/README.md

 ### As rudimentary coreutils

-Rizzybox can be symlinked or "installed" in such a way that enables you to execute the various supported coreutils without needing to invoked them as `rizzybox <util-name>`.
+Rizzybox can be symlinked or "installed" in such a way that allows you to execute the various supported coreutils without needing to invoke them as `rizzybox <util-name>`.
 This allows you to simply run `cat` to invoke `rizzybox cat`.
 To do so, simply run
 `rizzybox --install-self <path-to-desired-installation-dir>`.
 The installation